macbutch/dusty-cottage-blog/site/content/post/20190405-carpet_monster.md

 {{< figure src="/images/photo_2019-04-05_16-12-43.jpg" title="Get it out!" >}}

-This thing dropped an impressive amount of dirt and dust and a bone on the way out.
+This thing was heavy and difficult to managed.
+It dropped an impressive amount of dirt and dust (and an old chop bone) on the way out.
+Pretty gross.
+Frank said that there were flies flocking to it outside.

 {{< figure src="/images/photo_2019-04-05_16-13-03.jpg" title="..." >}}